-The Wi-Fi module will remain in "Hot Spot" mode for up to 15 minutes, or until the Setup Wizard is complete.
+The Wi-Fi module will remain in "Hot Spot" mode for up to 2 hours, or until the Setup Wizard is complete.
 During this time the Wi-Fi module will appear as a Wi-Fi access point with the SSID "poolLab", and password "123456789".

-If you do not complete the Setup Wizard within the 15 minute window, the Wi-Fi module will turn OFF.
+If you do not complete the Setup Wizard within 2 hours window, the Wi-Fi module will turn OFF.
 To re-enter "Hot Spot" mode you can either reset the Wi-Fi module again, or simply cycle power OFF and back ON to the Pool Lab Chlorinator.